U.S. Immigration Policy

 Key Lecture Points

 - Immigration policy has always been a divisive issue in the United States.
 It raises economic, human rights and national security concerns.
-The issue has become even more prominent with the rise of an undocumented/illegal immigrant population in the United States.
+The issue has become even more prominent with the large population of undocumented/illegal immigrants in the United States, concerns about terrorism and the election of Donald Trump.

 - Early in its history, the United States had relatively liberal immigration policies in regard to émigrés from Europe.
 The combination of a desire to settle the vast American West and expand an Industrial base in the East necessitated a steady flow of immigration to meet the economic and security needs of the nation.
 From 1840 to 1920 approximately 37 million people came to the US.

-- In the aftermath of World War I and the Bolshevik Revolution in Russia, US immigration policy shifted abruptly to greater restrictions upon immigration.
+- In the aftermath of World War I, US immigration policy shifted abruptly to greater restrictions upon immigration.
 Beginning in 1921, Congress imposed quotas on the number of immigrants who could come from a given country.
 In so doing, the US reduced immigration by 75%.

 - From 1970 to 2000, after the US lifted the system of national-origin preferences in 1965, more than 20 million legal immigrants came to the US.
 Of these, 80% were non-European immigrants.
 While race, language and religion have always been a point of debate in regards to immigration policy, that debate has intensified with the increased diversity of the recent immigrants to the US.